-- 11. The length-frequency distributions of D. mawsoni and D. eleginoides caught in this fishery are presented for all years in which the number of that species measured was more than 150 fish.
+- 11. The length-frequency distributions of D. eleginoides caught in this fishery are presented for all years in which the number of that species measured was more than 150 fish.
 These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
 The interannual variability exhibited in the figure may reflect differences in the fished population, but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing. - 12.
-The length-frequency distributions of catches for D. eleginoides for each season from 2005 to present indicate that most D. eleginoides caught in Division 58.4.3a ranged from 30 to 150 cm in length (Figure 1).
-A bimodal distribution was observed from 2005 to 2007 and again in 2012.
+The length-frequency distributions of catches for D. eleginoides for each season from 2008 to present indicate that most D. eleginoides caught in Division 58.4.3a ranged from 30 to 150 cm in length (Figure 1).
+A bimodal distribution was observed in 2012.
 The 2013 catch had broad modes evident at approximately 50-80 and 90-130 cm, while the catch in 2014 was relatively unimodal with the highest frequency of individuals in the 50-90 cm range.